What is an Asset Acquisition?

 Use of an asset acquisition can often be productive when buyout offers are rejected by the target company.
 This approach is also a viable alternative when the chances of being able to purchase enough shares and gain enough support from shareholders to mount a hostile takeover are somewhere between slim and none.

 While the exact process for managing the asset acquisition may require slowly gaining control of key assets and weakening the target until selling is the only real option, a carefully crafted acquisition of assets can result in generating a substantial amount of profit over time.
 There may, however, be techniques that the target company can apply to prevent such acquisitions and takeovers from happening.
 These techniques are often known as poison pills.

 Thank you for reading CFI’s guide to asset acquisition.
-To further advance your financial education, see the following resources:
+To further advance your financial education, see the following CFI resources: